Private teachers/tutors teach a specific skill or subject to individuals or small groups of children or adults.

 Private teachers/tutors may specialise in a particular subject including:

-- arts subjects, such as art, dance, drama or music
+- the arts, such as art, dance, drama or music

 - academic subjects, such as maths or English